roccoblu/style-transfer-paraphrase/README.md

 # Reformulating Unsupervised Style Transfer as Paraphrase Generation (EMNLP 2020)

-This is the official repository accompanying the EMNLP 2020 long paper [Reformulating Unsupervised Style Transfer as Paraphrase Generation](https://arxiv.org/abs/2010.05700).
+This code is taken from the official repository for the EMNLP 2020 paper [Reformulating Unsupervised Style Transfer as Paraphrase Generation](https://arxiv.org/abs/2010.05700).
 This repository contains the accompanying dataset and codebase.

 ## Updates (2021-22)